 4. Follow templates to cut down on thinking

 To promote a feeling of creativity, you need to cut down on analytical thinking.
-Writing with ease and flow is pretty much impossible if you’re constantly trying to think about how to structure the content and what information you need to include.
-I’ve always used templates to write the website content and blog posts for my clients.
-You can borrow my blog post starter structure here.
-For my about, aales and home page templates, take a look at The Ultimate Website Content Planner.
+Writing with ease and flow is pretty much impossible if you're constantly trying to think about how to structure the content and what information you need to include.
+I've always used templates to write the website content and blog posts for my clients.
+You can borrow my my copywriting courses for entrepreneurs.

 5. Create a mood-making formula

 Some days you just know you're in the flow and the words will come easily.
 Sadly we can't just wait around for those days to show up, or we'll never get anything written.
 Become aware of what puts you in the perfect mood for writing, what time of day works best for you, which environment - and use this information to get yourself in the mood whenever you need to write.
 For me, it's much easier to write if it's the first thing I do at my desk.
 No emails, no thinking, no planning.
 The night before I leave a note on my laptop with the title of what needs to get written, so when I sit down, I'm ready to go straight away.
 I have meditation music playing because the words in pop songs knock my own words out of my head.
 And I don't have any tea, or coffee on the go because that just distracts me.
 After years of practice, I know what works for me.

 …do however many you think will work for you.
 But please know that however difficult you are finding writing in your own voice, it will get easier with practice, and it will be worth it.